Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

-I was working with a hardware vendor and they were struggling with how to handle the output from a new tool on some legacy code.
-In their case, it was an ambiguous scope issue which still leaves me wondering how their compiler could allow such madness.
-They were bumping into a conflict – on the one hand, they had this new tool, and on the other they were not supposed to touch old code unless there was a bug report from the field.
+I was working with a hardware vendor, and they were struggling with how to handle the output from a new tool on some legacy code.
+In their case, it was an ambiguous scope issue that still leaves me wondering how their compiler could allow such madness.
+They were bumping into a conflict.
+On the one hand, they had this new tool.
+On the other, they were not supposed to touch old code unless there was a bug report from the field.

 Understanding what you plan to do with your legacy code is important, as well as fully understanding its risk to your organization.
-If the code is critical, the age might not matter as much as you think.
+If the code is critical, age might not matter as much as you think.
 If the code is being deprecated, perhaps you’re wasting time testing things you don’t intend to fix.

 3. Security as Part of Testing Instead of Development

-To get out of this mess of constant security failures, organizations must harden code with solid AppSec best practices, as codified in a static analysis tool that does more than just flow analysis.
-If you don’t know where to start, it honestly wouldn’t hurt to simply take the MISRA rules and start following them for any code you write starting today.
+To get out of this mess of constant security failures, organizations must harden code with solid AppSec best practices as codified in a static analysis tool that does more than just flow analysis.
+If you don’t know where to start, it honestly wouldn’t hurt to follow the MISRA rules and start following them for any code you write starting today.

 4. The Ever-Failing, Ever-Passing Test Suite

 The problem is that there is no way to know if the 80% that passed today is the same as the 80% that passed yesterday.
-There could easily be a new real failure hiding in that 80% (there is) because something else got fixed, leaving the number balanced.
-Keep your test suite clean or it’s not telling you much.
+There could easily be a new real failure hiding in that 80%—the chances are likely—because something else got fixed, leaving the number balanced.
+Keep your test suite clean.
+If you don’t, it won’t tell you much.
 I’d seriously question the value of a test failure you feel comfortable ignoring.
-Why not just skip that test – it’s a more honest and useful approach.
+Why not just skip that test?
+It’s a more honest and useful approach.

 5. Releasing on the Calendar